A. Griffith, Jr.

 Stonewall veterans -- not even Willson Henderson!
 That sure was dumb!

 WLH by the subjective writer were ham-sandwiched after the latter

-fag-hagged Emile and Williamson's reunion supper at a second-rate,
+fag-hagged Emile and Willson's reunion supper at a second-rate,

 coffee shop in Chelsea -- selected by and the small tab picked